jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module1/lab2.rst

-Lab 1.2: REST API Authentication & ‘example’ Templates
+Lab 1.2: REST API Authentication & `example` Templates
 ------------------------------------------------------

-One of the many basic concepts related to interaction with REST API’s is how a particular consumer is authenticated to the system.
+One of the many basic concepts related to interaction with REST APIs is how a particular consumer is authenticated to the system.
 BIG-IP supports two types of authentication: **HTTP BASIC** and **Token-Based (TBA)**.
-It’s important to understand both of these authentication mechanisms, as consumers of the API will often make use of both types depending on the use case.
+It is important to understand both of these authentication mechanisms, as consumers of the API will often make use of both types depending on the use case.
 This lab will demonstrate how to interact with both types of authentication.